mapsplugin/cordova-plugin-googlemaps-doc/articles/before_post_your_issue/README.md

 -------

-## 7. Don't send us email without asking.
+## 7. Don't send us an email regarding an issue.

 Some people send us questions regarding code issues via E-mail.

-We appreciate it if you submit an issue right here on github first.
+We appreciate it if you submit an issue right here on github first and foremost.
 This helps everyone as this is a large project.
 A lot of issues have already been covered, fixed, or documented with complete explanations in the past.
 The posting of every detail is essential because of the variability in use cases, devices (and versions), platforms (and versions), and other plugins (and versions).

 --------